guyfrommilkyway/guyfrommilkyway/README.md

 ## Hi, I'm Almer 👋

-An agile software developer with over a year of professional experience specializing in front-end web development.
-I'm experience in building web applications, utilizing JavaScript, TypeScript, React, Next.js, Redux, Zustand, Tailwind and Chakra UI.
+I'm an agile software developer with over a year of professional experience, specializing in front-end web development.
+My expertise lies in building web applications using a versatile tech stack.
+I'm proficient in JavaScript and TypeScript, and excels in harnessing the power of modern frameworks and libraries, such as React, Next.js, Redux, Zustand, and CSS frameworks like Tailwind and Chakra UI.

-Most recently I've worked at Seaplane Group, a Hong Kong-based startup company, where I've took ownership of the maintenance and development of two company projects.
-Prior to this, I've worked at Highly Succeed Inc., a Philippine-based company offering a range of IT services.
-During my tenure, I've had the opportunity to co-develop a total of eight web applications for private and government clients.
+In my most recent role, I had the privilege of working at Seaplane Group, a Hong Kong-based startup.
+Here, I assumed full ownership of the maintenance and development of two crucial company projects, further honing my skills and expertise in front-end web development.
+This experience allowed me to drive projects from conception to successful completion, and I consistently strives to exceed project goals and expectations.

-As a lifelong learner, I'm dedicated to continuous learning.
-To keep up with the fast-changing tech industry, I spend significant time and effort to investing in my personal growth and development.
-In these past few days, I've been building up foundational knowledge into adjacent domains of user experience, back-end development, and the intricacies of DevOps.
+Before my tenure at Seaplane Group, I had the pleasure of being part of the Highly Succeed Inc. team, a Philippine-based company specializing in a wide range of IT services.
+During my time with Highly Succeed, I actively participated in the co-development of a total of eight web applications, catering to both private and government clients.
+This exposure to diverse projects allowed me to gain invaluable insights into various industries and client needs while developing a strong collaborative spirit.

-Currently, I'm seeking new opportunities in the field of front-end development and open to embracing and mastering emerging technologies.
-I'm excited to contribute my expertise, passion and dedication to create exceptional user experiences for startups and small businesses.
+These experiences have not only enriched my technical skills but have also honed my ability to adapt to different work environments and the distinct needs of clients across different regions.
+My dedication to delivering innovative and top-tier web solutions remains a constant driving force in my career.

 ## What's New
 - Mastering React + Redux + TypeScript + Tailwind